Sodality of Charity

 The Sodality of Charity is made for the Catholic girls and ladies with the purpose of sanctifying its members through a Catholic life by fulfilling their vows made in Baptism.
 It follows the spirituality of St. Francis of Paola, to whom an angel showed a shield with the word CARITAS in gold letters.
 Charity to all was the major goal and distinction of the mission of St. Francis of Paola.
 Formerly there existed the Sodality of Charity for charitable purposes at the Holy Cross parish in La Salle, Illinois.

-The patron of Sodality of Charity is, St. Francis de Sales, who is also patron of the Archdiocese of Cincinnati.
-He joined to the Minim Tertiaries when he was in college after a crisis of faith; and before he became Bishop of Geneva, made a pilgrimage to pray at the shrine of St. Francis of Paola at the castle Plessis-lez-Tours in France.
+The secondary patrons of the Sodality are Ven.
+Mary of Agreda (the author of the Mystical City of God), St. Francis of Paola, and St. Francis de Sales, who is also patron of the Archdiocese of Cincinnati.
+St. Francis de Sales joined to the Minim Tertiaries when he was in college after a crisis of faith; and before he became Bishop of Geneva, made a pilgrimage to pray at the shrine of St. Francis of Paola at the castle Plessis-lez-Tours in France.

 The Sodality also follows the example of Marie Du Drac, French Minim tertiary in Paris in the 1500’s.
 Her spirituality was to empty oneself entirely of self-will so as to become a vehicle for the will of God.
 For her it was necessary to remove from the heart anything that might separate it from God.
 She had a deep hunger for Holy Eucharist and was a frequent communicant, going to Communion at least three times a week and daily during Advent and Lent.
 And she bravely confronted her Protestant friends and relatives, admonishing them for their lapse into heresy and persistently attempting to convince them of the error of their ways.
 She also recommended offering to God all the sorrows and pains that Christ endured in the world and to recite the little prayer of St. Gertrude: